CAR HOIST AND HOIST SYSEMS

 Body Hoist Systems – An alternative solution to body support systems is to use a body hoist system, which allows the vehicle body to change elevations without having a truck attached.
 These systems can also be used to elevate the car body off of the truck without the use of a car hoist system.

 Wheel Spinning Systems – These systems can be used as an alternative to a jacking carriage.
-Macton offers a fixed-position wheel system which elevates the truck off of the car hoist for inspection and allows for power testing of truck electrical systems and gearing.
-Macton offers 2 different styles of spinning systems: a manual engagement system which features a flip-up pivoting assembly, and an automatic spinning system which can be integrated into the hoist mechanism itself, requiring no manual actuation.
+Macton designs offer a fixed-position wheel system which elevates the truck off of the car hoist for inspection and allows for power testing of truck electrical systems and gearing.
+Macton designs offer 2 different styles of spinning systems: a manual engagement system which features a flip-up pivoting assembly, and an automatic spinning system which can be integrated into the hoist mechanism itself, requiring no manual actuation.